 Do you offer fecal examinations?

 Yes we offer fecal examinations.
 Fecals require about 1 tablespoon of fecal material for accurate testing.
 So we only need a small stool sample.
 Please bring in either an air tight container, or a sealed Ziploc® type baggie.
 The fee is $30 with the cash discount or $35 regular price.
-If antigen laboratory testing is recommeneded, Antigen fecal test is $35 with cash discount or $40 regular price.
+If giardia laboratory testing is recommeneded, the Giardia-Antigen fecal test is $40 with cash discount or $50 regular price.